stevepentler/blog.turing.io/source/2015-06-01-women-of-1507-scholarship.html.markdown

 In order to be eligible for the Women of 1507 Scholarship, you must meet the following criteria (please read carefully and note the tight deadlines!):

-1. You identify as a woman.
+1. You identify as a member of the women's community
 2. You complete your application to Turing School on or before June 14, 2015 through our regular application process at: http://apply.turing.io
 3. You successfully pass your interview with our admissions team and are accepted into Turing’s 1507 cohort, which starts on July 6, 2015.
 4. You successfully enroll in the 1507 cohort by signing your enrollment contract and paying a deposit of $1,000 on or before June 19, 2015.